Felix Ziegel: Early years

 Felix Ziegel was born in Moscow on 20 March 1920, to the lawyer Yury Konstantinovich Ziegel, a Russian-born ethnic German, and his wife, Nadezhda Platonovna.
 "I had been sentenced to death before I was even born," Felix Ziegel used to say later, referring to the extreme circumstances of his birth.

 In March 1920, the 22-year-old student Nadezhda found herself on the Cheka's death row, waiting to be executed by firing squad for alleged "counter-revolutionary activities".
 According to her granddaughter Tatyana Konstantinova-Ziegel's memoirs, the sight of a "doomed young beauty in her last days of pregnancy" had such a disturbing effect upon a senior investigator officer that he promptly opened the door and let her go.
 One week after her miraculous release, Nadezhda gave birth to her son.
 The parents called him Felix, not after the Iron One, as some of the family's friends jovially suggested, but in honour of Prince Felix Yusupov, the man behind the Rasputin murder, whom the husband and wife hero-worshipped.

 Felix Ziegel spent his early years at the family's countryside dacha in Tarusa where at the age of six he constructed a primitive telescope and started his first journal of astronomical observations.
 The post-1917 hardships notwithstanding, Yuri Ziegel gave his son a fine education, both technical and humanitarian.
 Young Felix, apart from being an astronomy enthusiast, showed deep interest in history, philosophy, Russian Orthodox Church architecture and theology.
 Influenced by his spiritual tutor Alexander Vvedensky, whose sermons he attended regularly in his teens, Felix considered for a while the career of a clergyman.
 The love for astronomy prevailed, and in 1938 he enrolled in the Moscow University's Mechanics and Mathematics faculty.
 Two years earlier the sixteen-year-old took part in his first scientific expedition; along with a team of senior scientists he traveled to Kazakhstan to observe the total eclipse of the Sun.
 It was there that Ziegel met a member of a US expedition camped nearside.
 The name of the American was Donald Howard Menzel, whose book several years later would change his life.

-In 1939 Felix Ziegel, a second year student, was expelled from the University after the arrest of his father, who had been accused of plotting the destruction a factory in Tambov.
+In 1939 Felix Ziegel, a second year student, was expelled from the University after the arrest of his father, who had been accused of plotting the destruction of a factory in Tambov.
 It soon transpired that the anonymous report had been compiled by a neighbour, whose idea was to move into the jailed man's flat.
 After two years spent in prison Yuri Ziegel was released, a physically and morally broken man.
 His leg had to be amputated as a consequence of the so-called zhuravl ("the Crane") torture, in which a prisoner was forced to stand on one leg during the interrogation.